-The choice of OVA template for the publisher should be based on the desired scale and performance of the cluster.
+The choice of the VM configuration for the publisher should be based on the desired scale and performance of the cluster.
 Cisco recommends that the publisher have the same server node performance capability as the call processing subscribers.

 When the software is installed initially, only the database and network services are enabled.
 All subscriber nodes subscribe to the publisher to obtain a copy of the database information.
 However, in order to reduce initialization time for the Unified CM cluster, all subscriber nodes in the cluster attempt to use their local copy of the database when initializing.
 This reduces the overall initialization time for a Unified CM cluster.
 All subscriber nodes rely on change notification from the publisher or other subscriber nodes in order to keep their local copy of the database updated.

 As shown in Figure 9-1, multiple subscriber nodes can be members of the same cluster.
 Subscriber nodes include Unified CM call processing subscriber nodes, TFTP subscriber nodes, and media resource subscriber nodes that provide functions such as conferencing and music on hold (MoH).